Isabelle-W/gettingCleaningDataAssignment/CodeBook.md

 - An identifier of the subject who carried out the experiment.

-The downloadable dataset includes the following files:
+The dataset can be downloaded using script download_data.R and includes the following files:
 =========================================

 - 'README.txt'